Australian PM wants to ask China's Xi to lift trade barriers

 “We obviously will be attending the same conferences, or at least two of them (G-20 and APEC) over the next nine days.
 And I would welcome a meeting if it occurs over that time,” Albanese said.

+Biden’s appointment with Xi on Monday will be their first face-to-face meeting since the Amercian became president in January 2021, the White House confirmed.

+While Albanese was not mentioned, Zhao said Xi would schedule more meetings with world leaders “upon request.”

-China lifting economic sanctions was the first priority in returning to normal relations, he said.
+Albanese said China lifting economic sanctions was his first priority in returning to normal relations.

 “We have some AU$20 billion of economic sanctions against Australia.
 That is not in Australia’s interest in terms of our jobs and the economy, but it’s also not in China’s interest,” Albanese said.